 Start with a classic junior boot with lots of flex in the sole.
 If your child starts skate skiing more you may want a combi boot; these have a flexible sole for classic but give a lot more ankle support for skate skiing.

 It is important that pole height falls somewhere in the acceptable range because it greatly affects how a child skis.
-Poles that are too short or too long will not only be inefficient, they will affect the child's skiing rhythm making it difficult to have proper technique.
+Poles that are too short or too long will not only be inefficient, they will affect the child's skiing rhythm making it difficult to ski with proper technique.

 Measure pole height to where the strap comes out of the grip, and have the child wear their ski boots.
 For classic skiing the poles should come to a height between armpit and shoulder.
 Skate poles should come somewhere between chin and nose.